Guide summary

 Similar OLED punch at a lower-tier positioning, strong gaming feature set.

-Skip it if this caveat matters in your setup: Panel type can vary by size/region; confirm before publishing.
+Skip it if this caveat matters in your setup: Panel type can vary by size or region; confirm the exact carton on the seller listing.
 That one detail can matter more than the headline spec.

 Open research page